 Both of the following activities, organized by CU International, are excellent ways to meet people and to get additional conversational practice:

 The International Festival is a celebration of the many cultures and countries represented on the CU-Boulder campus.
 It is held on a Saturday in the spring semester; international students showcase their country and culture through displays, performances, and samples of food.
 The Festival is very popular with over 4,000 people attending.
 The Festival is organized by a committee of international students with the guidance of an ISSS staff member.
 The International Festival Committee (IFC) meets for most of the fall and spring semesters to organize the event.
 All CU students are welcome to join the IFC.

 This is your chance to have a CU student help guide you in the first weeks that you are here.
 The International Student Guides (ISG) help you with questions before you arrive and with your initial cultural and academic adjustments.
 Click here for more information.

 The ISG program is open to undergraduate and graduate students during their first semester at CU.
 Participating is entirely optional!
 To apply for a guide, please review the Incoming ISG Program Application.

-Abby Caballeros is a Junior in Electrical and Computer Engineering and pursuing a minor in Technology, Arts, and Media and a certificate in Spanish.
+Abby Caballero is a Senior in Electrical and Computer Engineering and pursuing a minor in Technology, Arts, and Media and Spanish.
 She enjoys being outdoors, and snowboarding is her favorite thing to do!
 Abby is a member of the Kayak Club, Boulder Freeride, and AIESES.
-She really likes learning about space travel and our surrounding universes.
-Abby also love to learn about other cultures and their differences and similarities.
+She really likes learning about robotics and AI systems.
+Abby also loves to learn about other cultures through experience.